 Learning a new language requires a lot of time and effort, but it sure is beneficial.
 Not only will it help you improve your mental abilities, but it will also help you navigate and connect when you travel abroad.

 74. Playing Electronic Music

 If you are musically inclined and would like to take this hobby in a new direction, electronic music might be of interest.

 Experiment with all your resources—old and new songs, complex beats, bass drops, and other musical elements.

-For those who simply love music, listening to and feeling the songs is often the best parts.
+For those guys who simply love music, listening to and feeling the songs is often the best part.
 But for those who are into the classic, old school experience, the scent of vinyl records is priceless.

-If you are one of those dudes who loves to enjoy his music on vintage equipment, collecting vinyl records could be the hobby for you.
+If you are one of those guys who love to enjoy their music on vintage equipment, collecting vinyl records could be the hobby for you.